Most Popular Cryptocurrencies

 • There are different categories of crypto including mining-based coins, stablecoins, memecoins, and security tokens.

-A cryptocurrency is a virtual or digital currency that uses cryptography to secure its transactions and control the creation of new units.
-This technique protects electronic information by converting it into a code that is difficult to crack.
+A cryptocurrency is a virtual currency that uses cryptography to secure its transactions and control the creation of new units.
+This technique protects electronic information by converting it into a code that is difficult to penetrate.

 Every transaction is recorded on a digital ledger called a blockchain.
 The blockchain contains a public record of every transaction that has ever occurred.
 This system is why cryptocurrencies are often referred to as being “decentralized.”
 There is no one central authority that oversees or regulates the currency.
 The blockchain facilitates this movement and tracking without the need for a central authority.